 If modernity’s narration stumbled over the notion of religion’s persistence, having relegated religious practice to a distant past and to antiquated cultures, this scenario situated material objects at the heart of the difficulty.
 Western narratives of modernity have inevitably been developmental ones, pressing religious people from idolatrous behaviors to the metaphysics of belief, in the process securing modern religion from presumed corruption by animated objects: the idols, fetishes, and totems of purportedly pre-modern “others.”
 Modernist re-formations insisted on properly constraining and transforming the material world.

-The modern development of the category “art” consequently lifted some objects and pictures out of the “material” realm and into the intellectual or abstract.
-Among the objects left stranded by this set of divisions, demoted to the position of “minor arts” if noticed at all, were those most intimately connected to the material practices of religions.
-This Initiative seeks to address some of these focal and interpretive gaps and to suggest alternative histories, means, and theories of engagement.
+The modern development of the category “art” consequently lifted some objects and pictures out of the material realm and into the intellectual or abstract.
+Among the objects left stranded by this set of divisions, demoted to the position of minor arts if noticed at all, were those most intimately connected to the material practices of religions.
+This Center seeks to address some of these focal and interpretive gaps and to suggest alternative histories, means, and theories of engagement.

-Adapted from: Sally M. Promey and Shira Brisman, “Sensory Cultures: Material and Visual Religion Reconsidered,” Blackwell Companion to Religion in America, Philip Goff, ed.
+For more on this subject see: Sally M. Promey and Shira Brisman, “Sensory Cultures: Material and Visual Religion Reconsidered,” Blackwell Companion to Religion in America, Philip Goff, ed.
 (Wiley-Blackwell, 2010), 177-205.